apache/cassandra/doc/source/cql/ddl.rst

 For instance::

     ALTER KEYSPACE Excelsior
-              WITH replication = {’class’: ‘SimpleStrategy’, ‘replication_factor’ : 4};
+              WITH replication = {'class': 'SimpleStrategy', 'replication_factor' : 4};

-The supported options are the same than for :ref:`creating a keyspace <create-keyspace-options>`.
+The supported options are the same than for :ref:`creating a keyspace <create-keyspace-statement>`.

 .. _drop-keyspace-statement: